 It’s not easy to make the effort to do the right thing – especially if runs contrary to community norms..
 It’s easier just to go with flow and expect someone else will take the chance and do it.
 But normally no one does.
 Be the one that does.
 And who knows … maybe someone else will start doing the right thing too.

-Melvin is a customer engagement platform that enables small businesses to combine their loyalty marketing efforts with messaging designed to improve the well-being of their community.
+Community 3.0 is a customer engagement platform that enables small businesses to combine their loyalty marketing efforts with messaging designed to improve the well-being of their community.
 This messaging is designed to combat mental, physical and social isolation through community and civic based engagement and volunteer activities.
-You can find out more about the Melvin Initiative and Community 3.0‘s efforts to improve the human condition at the initiative’s dedicated site here.
+Community 3.0‘s efforts to improve the human condition is detailed at the initiative’s dedicated site, “Engagement For A Purpose” here.

 - Rhizomes and Front Porches: “A Cure for Societal Dysfunction”

 - A Saturday in May …